Radiation Forces and Torques on Janus Cylinders: Introduction

 \section{Introduction}

-When an electromagnetic wave encounters a particle with properties differing from the surrounding medium, the particle redirects energy from the incident wave in all directions, resulting in scattered radiation \cite{kerker1969scattering, liou2016light}.
-Light, as a form of electromagnetic radiation, carries momentum and energy \cite{kerker1969scattering, stratton2007electromagnetic, jackson1999classical, griffiths2005introduction}.
-This momentum can be imparted to a particle during the scattering and absorbing process, resulting in a force or torque on the particle.
-The radiation force and/or torque is thus a consequence of the momentum conservation principle \cite{griffiths2005introduction, jackson1999classical, bohren1998absorption} - the magnitude and direction of the radiation force/torque depend on the scattering and absorption properties of the particle, and the characteristics of the incident light \cite{simpson2014inhomogeneous}.
+When an electromagnetic wave encounters a particle with properties differing from the surrounding medium, the particle redirects energy from the incident wave in all directions, resulting in scattered radiation \cite{kerker1969scattering}.
+Light carries both energy and momentum \cite{jackson1999classical, griffiths2005introduction}, and the transfer of momentum during scattering and absorption gives rise to radiation force and torque on the particle.
+These forces and torques follow from momentum conservation and depend on the scattering and absorption characteristics of the particle as well as the properties of the incident field \cite{bohren1998absorption, mishchenko2002scattering}.

-Radiation force has found wide-ranging applications across various fields, particularly since the development of lasers.
-Optical tweezers, based on tightly focused laser beams, enable precise manipulation and study of microscopic objects in three dimensions, with applications in fields like biophysics, cell biology, and single-molecule studies \cite{ashkin1977observation, ashkin1987optical, ashkin1989optical, ashkin1992forces, bustamante2021optical}.
-The ability to control and manipulate particles using light also extends to applications in nanotechnology, such as assembling and manipulating nanoparticles for nanofabrication \cite{zemanek2019perspective, wang2016photodynamic, chai2022directed}.
-Plasmonic nanoagents, which exploit the unique optical properties of metallic nanoparticles, have emerged as powerful tools in biomedicine, enabling applications such as biosensing, drug delivery, photothermal therapy, and bioimaging \cite{huergo2022plasmonic, liu2016self, liu2010light, raziman2015optical, wu2022light}.
-Radiation pressure is also a significant factor in astrophysics, influencing the distribution and dynamics of interstellar dust grains \cite{draine1996radiative, il1998radiation, landgraf1999deflection}.
-Moreover, optical forces are being explored for ambitious projects like laser-propelled spaceships \cite{rahimzadegan2017fundamental}.
+Radiation forces have found wide-ranging applications, particularly since the development of lasers.
+Optical tweezers enable precise three-dimensional manipulation of microscopic objects and are widely used in biophysics, cell biology, and single-molecule studies \cite{ashkin1977observation, ashkin1987optical, ashkin1989optical, ashkin1992forces, bustamante2021optical}.
+Optical manipulation also plays an important role in nanotechnology, for example in nanoparticle assembly and nanofabrication \cite{zemanek2019perspective, chai2022directed, wang2016photodynamic}.
+Plasmonic nanoagents further extend these capabilities to biosensing, drug delivery, photothermal therapy, and bioimaging \cite{huergo2022plasmonic, wu2022light}.
+In all these applications, the magnitude and directionality of radiation forces are key to functionality.